Skip to content Skip to footer

 Curt Behlow grew up in Sterling Heights, Michigan; the oldest of 7.
 From an early age, Curt had a close relationship with his maternal grandfather, Donald Shock Sr., whom he called Papa.
 From his Papa, Curt learned the value of faith, prayer and a strong work ethic.

 At 18, Curt felt a call to duty and enlisted in the Marine Corps to serve his country.
-During his military career, Curt, was stationed on Parris Island, S.C. where he helped recruits prepare for training.
+During his military career, Curt was stationed on Parris Island, S.C. where he helped recruits prepare for training.
 As a Marine, Curt picked up many skills that would help him succeed in life.
 After being honorably discharged in 1994, he returned to Michigan.
 Like countless other Veterans; Curt struggled to translate the many skills learned in the military to a worthwhile, gainful career.
 He eventually learned skills in brick masonry and started a business in brick and concrete restoration.

-Hire MI Vet © 2023.
+Hire MI Vet © 2024.
 All Rights Reserved.
 A tax-exempt 501(C)(3) nonprofit organization.
 EIN: 82-5208532